DUPIXENT SIGNIFICANTLY REDUCED

 Post-bronchodilator FEV1

-Patients administered DUPIXENT + SOC saw numerical improvement in post‑bronchodilator FEV1 of 134 mL at Week 12 (n=470) and 127 mL at Week 52 (n=362), compared with 67 mL at Week 12 (n=465) and 59 mL at Week 52 (n=359) in patients receiving placebo + SOC (LSM change from baseline, ITT population)1
+Patients administered DUPIXENT + triple therapy saw numerical improvement in post‑bronchodilator FEV1 of 134 mL at Week 12 (n=470) and 127 mL at Week 52 (n=362), compared with 67 mL at Week 12 (n=465) and 59 mL at Week 52 (n=359) in patients receiving placebo + triple therapy (LSM change from baseline, ITT population).1

 Post-bronchodilator lung function results are descriptive.
 Definitive conclusions cannot be made.

-PATIENTS’ DAILY QUALITY OF LIFE1,2
+DUPIXENT IMPROVED PATIENTS’ QUALITY OF LIFE1,2

-Improvement as measured by SGRQ5
+Improvement as measured by SGRQ6

 of patients reported a clinically